Rainwater harvesting: Rainwater harvesting by solar power panels

 Good quality water resources near populated areas are becoming scarce and costly for consumers.
 In addition to solar and wind energy, rainwater is a major renewable resource for any land.
 Vast areas are being covered by solar PV panels every year in all parts of the world.
 Solar panels can also be used for harvesting most of the rainwater falling on them and drinking quality water, free from bacteria and suspended matter, can be generated by simple filtration and disinfection processes as rainwater is very low in salinity.
 Exploiting rainwater for value-added products like bottled drinking water makes solar PV power plants profitable even in high rainfall or cloudy areas by generating additional income.
 Recently, cost-effective rainwater collection in existing wells has been found highly effective in raising groundwater levels in India.

 Other innovations

-The Groasis Waterboxx is an example of low scale technology, in this case to assist planting of trees in arid area.
+The Groasis Waterboxx is an example of low scale technology which aids in the planting of trees in arid areas.
 It harvests rainwater and dew.